 Business Slogan

-If you head over to fiverr.com, you will find lots of awesome graphic designers that will give you a great logo design for as little as $5.00.
-What I like about Fiverr designers is that they often give you more than one concept and some even offer unlimited revisions until you are completely satisfied with the logo.
+If you head over to fiverr.com, you will find lots of awesome graphic designers who will give you a great logo design for as little as $5.00.
+What I like about Fiverr designers is that they often give you more than one concept, and some even offer unlimited revisions until you are completely satisfied with the logo.

 Website + domain name

 The final step in your branding strategy is building a website.
-In this time and age, you cannot run a successful business without a website.
-While it is true that the brick and mortar model will not go away any time soon, the modern customer still wants a website where they can get information about a company’s products and services before they commit to making a purchase.
+In this day and age, you cannot run a successful business without a website.
+While it is true that the brick-and-mortar model will not go away any time soon, the modern customer still wants a website where they can get information about a companyโs products and services before they commit to making a purchase.

 Step 1: Register a domain name